catvusa/radio-manager/README.md

 composer install
 ```

-At second, insert the plugin into the website.
+At last, insert the plugin into the website.